rust-lang/prev.rust-lang.org/faq.md

 ### How can I convert a `String` or `Vec<T>` to a slice (`&str` and `&[T]`)?
 </a>

+Usually, you can pass a reference to a `String` or `Vec<T>` wherever a slice is expected.
 Using [Deref coercions](https://doc.rust-lang.org/stable/book/deref-coercions.html), [`String`s][String] and [`Vec`s][Vec] will automatically coerce to their respective slices when passed by reference with `&` or `& mut`.

+In some cases, such as generic code, it's necessary to convert manually.
+Manual conversions can be achieved using the slicing operator, like so: `&my_vec[..]`.

 <a href="#how-to-convert-between-str-and-string" name="how-to-convert-between-str-and-string">
 ### How can I convert from `&str` to `String` or the other way around?